stephenshank/ciliates/README.md

 `data` - Contains all data for the analysis.
 Subdirectories are described below.

 `data/initial` - Contains initial dataset, consisting of protein/nucleotide sequences and subunit memberships.

+`data/pairwise` - Contains pairs of protein sequences (pre- and post-alignment).